Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

   * *Slow* : Performs an advanced scan, by scanning every port for each device, and by using os and service detection (```nmap -A -T4 -p-```)
 * Working on battery
 * Storing the result in a clean way, to be analysed later on a computer
-* Data visualisation on a web portal
+* Data visualisation in 2 ways :
+  * *raw* : the data is visualized in it's standard format, and accessed via SSH
+  * *on a web interface* : when powerd on, the device runs a local server, which hosts the web interface, diplaying the results

 LEDs